 If you have an aortic fabric stent, your doctor will likely recommend followup imaging tests (for example,

-Stents help prevent arteries from becoming narrow or blocked again in the months or years after angioplasty.
+Stents help prevent arteries from becoming narrow or blocked again in the months or years after percutaneous coronary intervention (PCI), sometimes referred to as coronary angioplasty.
 However, stents aren't a cure for atherosclerosis or its risk factors.

 Making lifestyle changes can help prevent plaque from building up in your arteries again.
 Talk with your doctor about your risk factors for atherosclerosis and the lifestyle changes you'll need to make.